 Kathmandu Durbar Square Entry Fee

-Below, the entry fee for foreigners, Nepalese in Basantapur Durbar Square, and inside the museum is enlisted:
+Below, the entry fee for foreigners, Nepalese in Basantapur Durbar Square, and inside the museum is listed:

 Place Entrance including Museum